sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 #### Emacs Org Mode {#emacs-org-mode}

 If you are into Emacs, you already know how incredible [Org mode](https://orgmode.org/) is.
 If you are new to Emacs, you probably keep hearing about it but might not understand yet.
-In short, Org-mode (.org files in emacs) is a type of text file formatting combined with the Org mode code package that makes for the best editing experience on earth.
+In short, Org-mode (.org files in Emacs) is a type of text file formatting combined with the Org mode code package that makes for the best editing experience on earth.
 OneNote, Notion, Obsidian, and every other note-taking tool du jour pail in comparison to its simplicity and leverage.

 No you don't need to abandon your favorite note taking application yet, but trust us when we say that it is crazy good.

 If you want to have a good base level understanding, watch this 16-year old video from the creator of Org-mode: [Emacs Org-mode - a system for note-taking and project planning](https://www.youtube.com/watch?v=oJTwQvgfgMM&t=2317s).
 You will have a good understanding of why it is useful.

-When writing blog posts, we will be writing in a \`.org\` file afterall.
+When writing blog posts, we will be writing in a `.org` file.
 This guide has a brief org-mode install and configuration.

 #### Hugo {#hugo}